 All digested food passes through the wall of the intestine to enter our blood vessels.
 This is known as absorption.
 The inner wall of the intestine is filled with finger-like outgrowths called villi.
 They are responsible for increasing the surface area to absorb the digested food.

 The large instance is a bit wider and shorter when compared with the small intestine.
 It measures about 1.5 meters long.
 It is responsible for absorbing water and salts from the undigested food particles.
 The undigested food, in the form of waste, passes to the rectum.
-They are stored like semi-solid faeces.
-Faecal matters are then removed out of the body through the anus.
+They are stored like semi-solid feces.
+Fecal matters are then removed out of the body through the anus.
 The procedure is called egestion.

-Sometimes when our digestive system fails, it leads to diarrhoea.
+Sometimes when our digestive system fails, it leads to diarrhea.
 This may trigger an infection, indigestion or food poisoning.
-This is a very common case in children, and under severe conditions, it may turn to be fatal.
+This is a very common case in children, and under severe conditions, it may turn out to be fatal.
 The excessive loss of salt and water from the body can be harmful to us.

-Key features of NCERT Solutions for Class 7 Science Chapter 1
+Key Features of NCERT Solutions for Class 7 Science Chapter 1

 Vedantu stands exceptional when it comes to acquiring study materials.
 Below are some key features that make it unique in online study platforms: